-Yes, but lenders will want to see evidence that you have a reliable income and may choose to lend you a smaller multiple of your salary than they would for someone in full-time employment.
+Yes, but lenders will want to see evidence that you have a reliable income and may choose to lend you a smaller amount than they would for someone in full-time employment.
 You may have to share tax returns or bank statements to prove how much you earn.

 Yes, some remortgage deals are available for people with Help to Buy equity loans.
-Alternatively, you could consider taking a remortgage for a bigger percentage of the property value and using it to repay the equity loan in full.
+Alternatively, you could consider remortgaging for a bigger percentage of the property’s value if possible and using it to repay the equity loan in full.

 Compare shared ownership mortgages which let you purchase a 25-75% stake in a property owned by a housing association.
 You then repay the mortgage and pay rent on the part you do not own.Read More